FOSSEE/xcos-on-web/README.md

 * sudo apt-get install scilab
 * mvn clean install
-* Host the contents of this repository on Tomcat and run index.html
+* Host on Tomcat and run index.html

 ## License information
 This project has a Creative Commons Public License.